-Again, we ask you to help us find more troopers who will become members and help grow the Association and keep the Association strong!
-There are still many more out there waiting for us to contact them.
+Again, we ask you to help us find more troopers who will become members and help grow and keep the Association strong!
+There are still many troopers out there waiting for first contact.

 We have a current address on all present members and we also have the last known addresses for about another 1100 troopers who are not members.
 So if you want to get in touch with any of them, just call for the address.